ZoomInfo

 11. Factiva

-Factiva offers a global news database and robust research platform designed to fuel strategic business decisions.
-Developed by Dow Jones, this solution provides unparalleled access to premium information sources, with 74% of its content unavailable on the free web.
-Users gain exclusive entry to publications such as The Wall Street Journal, Dow Jones Newswires, and Reuters, alongside licensed publications, websites, trade magazines, and regional newspapers from around the globe.
+Factiva is a global news database and research platform developed by Dow Jones.
+The platform provides access to publications including The Wall Street Journal, Dow Jones Newswires, Reuters, licensed publications, and regional newspapers.

 Learn More About Factiva